Rutgers Board of Governors Elects Mark Angelson as Chair

-The Rutgers Board of Governors today named Mark A. Angelson, an international leader in higher education, business and law, to a second term as chair of the governing body.
+The Rutgers Board of Governors today named Mark A. Angelson, an international leader in higher education, business and law, to a third term as chair of the governing body.

 The board vice chair will be William E. Best, a senior vice president at PNC Bank, former chair of Rutgers Board of Trustees and an emeritus trustee.